csebooks/java-programming/content.en/the-java-language/io-try-with-resources/_index.md

 title: 'I/O, Try-with-Resources, and Other Topics'
 weight: 13
 ---
+# I/O, Try-with-Resources

 This chapter introduces one of Java’s most important packages, **java.io**, which supports Java’s basic I/O (input/output) system, including file I/O. Support for I/O comes from Java’s core API libraries, not from language keywords.
 For this reason, an in-depth discussion of this topic is found in Part II of this book, which examines several of Java’s API packages.
 Here, the foundation of this important subsystem is introduced so that you can see how it fits into the larger context of the Java programming and execution environment.
 This chapter also examines the **try**\-with-resources statement and several more Java keywords: **transient**, **volatile**, **instanceof**, **native**, **strictfp**, and **assert**.
 It concludes by discussing static import and describing another use for the **this** keyword.

+## I/O Basics

-**I/O Basics** As you may have noticed while reading the preceding 12 chapters, not much use has been made of I/O in the example programs.
+As you may have noticed while reading the preceding 12 chapters, not much use has been made of I/O in the example programs.
 In fact, aside from **print()** and **println()**, none of the I/O methods have been used significantly.
 The reason is simple: most real applications of Java are not text-based, console programs.
 Rather, they are either graphically oriented programs that rely on one of Java’s graphical user interface (GUI) frameworks, such as Swing, the AWT, or JavaFX, for user interaction, or they are Web applications.
 Although text-based, console programs are excellent as teaching examples, they do not, as a general rule, constitute an important use for Java in the real world.
 Also, Java’s support for console I/O is limited and somewhat awkward to use—even in simple example programs.
 Text-based console I/O is just not that useful in real-world Java programming.

 The preceding paragraph notwithstanding, Java does provide strong, flexible support for I/O as it relates to files and networks.
 Java’s I/O system is cohesive and consistent.
 In fact, once you understand its fundamentals, the rest of the I/O system is easy to master.
 A general overview of I/O is presented here.
 A detailed description is found in Chapters 21 and 22.

-## Streams
+### Streams

  Java programs perform I/O through streams.
 A stream is an abstraction that either produces or consumes information.
 A stream is linked to a physical device by the Java I/O system.
 All streams behave in the same manner, even if the actual physical devices to which they are linked differ.
 Thus, the same I/O classes and methods can be applied to different types of devices.
 This means that an input stream can abstract many different kinds of input: from a disk file, a keyboard, or a network socket.
 Likewise, an output stream may refer to the console, a disk file, or a network connection.
 Streams are a clean way to deal with input/output without having every part of your code understand the difference between a keyboard and a network, for example.
 Java implements streams within class hierarchies defined in the **java.io** package.
-## Streams

-## NOTE
+**NOTE**

  In addition to the stream-based I/O defined in **java.io**, Java also provides buffer- and channel-based I/O, which is defined in **java.nio** and its subpackages.
 They are described in Chapter 22.

-## Byte Streams and Character Streams
+### Byte Streams and Character Streams

  Java defines two types of streams: byte and character. _Byte streams_ provide a convenient means for handling input and output of bytes.
 Byte streams are used, for example, when reading or writing binary data. _Character streams_ provide a convenient means for handling input and output of characters.
 They use Unicode and, therefore, can be internationalized.
 Also, in some cases, character streams are more efficient than byte streams.